 Beneficiary designations are available when giving the following assets:

-An alternative to a bequest gift is to designate the the American Red Cross as the beneficiary of your retirement assets.
+An alternative to a bequest gift is to designate the American Red Cross as the beneficiary of your retirement assets.
 This gift is simple because you can control the transfer of these assets at your death without changing your will or living trust.
 All you need to do is request (and complete) a new beneficiary designation form from your plan administrator.
 There is no need to modify your will or living trust.

 Commercial Annuity Contracts - a commercial annuity will sometimes have a remaining value at the end of the annuitant’s lifetime.
-You can name the the Red Cross to receive all or part of this amount by designating it as a beneficiary (sole or partial) on the appropriate form from the insurance company.
+You can name the Red Cross to receive all or part of this amount by designating it as a beneficiary (sole or partial) on the appropriate form from the insurance company.

 Bank Accounts - you can instruct your bank to pay the Red Cross all or a portion of what remains in a checking or savings account.
 Your bank can provide you with the appropriate beneficiary designation form.

-Investment Accounts - you can instruct your investment company to transfer to the the Red Cross some or all investments held in the account at the time of your passing.
+Investment Accounts - you can instruct your investment company to transfer to the Red Cross some or all investments held in the account at the time of your passing.
 Your broker or agent can let you know the process for doing this – it may be as simple as adding “T.O.D. to the American Red Cross” after your name on the account.